sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - overview.md

 - Preprocess documents by correcting layout metadata problems, removing unwanted pages, and more, so that Sensible has a clean, standardized text representation of the document from which to extract structured data in a later step.
 For more information, see [Preprocessors](doc:preprocessors).

 - Use "methods" to extract document primitives, like rows, columns, tables, boxes, checkbox status, and more.
-You can also can parse extracted data types like currencies, dates, addresses, or your custom types.
+You can also parse extracted data types like currencies, dates, addresses, or your custom types.
 For more information, see [Methods](doc:methods).

 - Post-process extracted document data.
 For example:
-  - Write logical [validations](doc:validate-extractions)  like `extracted zip code is 5 digits` in order to throw custom errors and warnings about your extracted data.
+  - Write logical [validations](doc:validate-extractions)  like `customer ID is 9 digits` to throw custom errors and warnings about your extracted data.
   - Manipulate the extracted data schema with [computed methods](doc:computed-field-methods)  like concat, split, and [custom logic](doc:custom-computation).
   - Get measures of accuracy for LLMs with [confidence scores](doc:confidence), and get overall measures of extraction completeness with [extraction coverage scores](doc:metrics#extraction-coverage).

 A [field](doc:field-query-object) is the basic SenseML query unit for extracting a piece of document data.
 The output of a field is a JSON key-value pair that structures the extracted data.
 SenseML is the basis for Sensible's extraction workflow.

-Here's a example of a field that extracts a table:
+Here's an example of a field that extracts a table:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/senseml_intro_1.png)